Travel Postcard: 48 hours in Rio de Janeiro

-RIO DE JANEIRO From white sandy beaches to a bustling center to vibrant rainforests on the sprawling hills, Rio de Janeiro has something for everyone who visits.
+RIO DE JANEIRO, Sept 14 From white sandy beaches to a bustling centre to vibrant rainforests on the sprawling hills, Rio de Janeiro has something for everyone who visits.

-Home to over 6 million people, Brazil's second biggest city has a vibrant and colorful atmosphere which is infectious.

 Reuters correspondents with local knowledge help visitors get the most out of a short stay in Rio de Janeiro.